 Finnish Centre of Excellence for Sustainable Space (FORESAIL)

-Two major areas the project works on are space debris and radiation effects on satellites.
+While working at Aalto, I was a FORESAIL team member.
+Two major areas of the project are space debris and radiation effects on satellites.
 FORESAIL-1 mission will demonstrate the plasma brake for deorbiting and measure radiation belt losses with PArticle TElescope (PATE).
 FORESAIL-2 will characterize ultra low frequency waves, Coulomb drag and radiation effects in various environments of altitudes ranging from low Earth orbit to several Earth radii.
 FORESAIL-3 aims to test the electric sail where it belongs — in the solar wind — which would require launching the satellite in lunar or other orbit that intersects with the solar wind.
-Likely, a cooperation with ESTCube-3 (see below).
-One of my major tasks is interaction between science, instrument and engineering teams to take care that missions are well defined and the satellite platform fulfils mission requirements.

 Tradespace Analysis Tool for Constellations

 I developed the TAT-C's orbit maintenance module which uses computationally-lightweight models to predict the long-term secular drift of relative orbital elements due to the gravitational 'J2' effects and the atmospheric drag.
 Simple orbital maneuvers are assumed to estimate the ∆v budget, propellant consumption and the frequency of maneuvers.
 This allows to explore a large set of constellation designs in a short time frame without propagating orbits.

 ESTCube-1, launched in 2013, was the first satellite that attempted to test the electric solar wind sail.
 Below is an animation how the mission was intended.
 The reality was much more fun and it is presented in "ESTCube-1 In-Orbit Experience and Lessons Learned".